uf2020/ccxt/Manual.md

 - `fetchProducts ()`: Fetches a list of all available products from a market and returns an abstracted JSON-decoded response, an array of products.
 Some markets do not have means for obtaining a list of products via their online API, for those the list of products is hardcoded.

-- `loadProducts ([reload])`: Loads the list of products and caches it with the market instance.
+- `loadProducts ([reload])`: Loads the list of products indexed by symbol and caches it with the market instance.
 Returns cached products if loaded already, unless the `reload = true` flag is forced.

 - `fetchOrderBook (symbol)`: Fetch an order book for a particular product trading symbol.